sfepy/sfepy/doc/tutorial.rst

 Interactive Example: Linear Elasticity
 --------------------------------------

 This example shows how to use *SfePy* interactively, but also how to make a custom simulation script.
-We will use ``isfepy`` for the explanation, but regular Python shell, or IPython would do as well, provided the proper modules are imported (see the help information printed on startup of ``isfepy``).
+We will use `IPython`_ with custom imports, as described in :ref:`using-ipython`, for the explanation, but regular Python shell would do as well, provided the proper modules are imported.

 We wish to solve the following linear elasticity problem: